 Activities in the social ambit (integration of immigrants, therapeutic communities, preparation of masked groups for Carnival parades), didactic (schools, universities) and formative (theater schools, academies of performing arts), represent a very varied range for the use of different materials with special attention on recovery and recycling.
 The poetic universe of masks awakens interest and curiosity in theater, art and the stage.

-The company’s productions: Glorious Visions (Full Masks), The Last Romantics (expressive half masks and puppet theater) and A Feather into the Wind (Commedia dell’Arte) have been previously performed and continue to be programmed in different theaters and festivals across many countries including Spain, Italy, Chile, Colombia, Iran, Portugal, Romania, Turkey.
+The company’s productions: Mr&Mrs Kraft – a story of paper masks, Glorious Visions (Full Masks), The Last Romantics (expressive half masks and puppet theater) and A Feather into the Wind (Commedia dell’Arte) have been previously performed and continue to be programmed in different theaters and festivals across many countries including Spain, Italy, Chile, Colombia, Iran, Portugal, Romania, Turkey.

 Highlight Pròsopo Project, the study of masks from a theatrical, anthropological and craft-based perspective, was organized in southern Italy with a network of international artists who create and investigate the use of masks.